smdhome/sigcalc/README.md

 a specific Python version or specific Python libraries, pyinstaller is used.
 Follow the steps below to generate an exe file from the sigcalc.py script:
 1. Open a command window as follows:
-a.
-Click on the start button and type “cmd”.
+- Click on the start button and type “cmd”.
-b.
-Right click on the Command Prompt App and select “Run as administrator”.
+- Right click on the Command Prompt App and select “Run as administrator”.
 You may need to specify a privileged account and password to successfully open a command prompt with admin rights.
 2. Change the directory to the location of the sigcalc.py file using the “cd” command.
 3. Type: “pyinstaller -F sigcalc.py” and wait for the processing to complete.
 4. The new executable will be placed in the “dist” subdirectory below the current directory.
 E.g., “./dist/sigcalc.exe”.